-Most wood damage can be repaired fair easily.
-Just like this French Provincial dresser.
-The corners have had much wear and tear and the veneer has lifted and broken off.
-The rest of the veneer in in decent shape and still has good contact.
-So, all I needed was a good wood filler.
+Most wood damage can be repaired fairly quickly. like with this French Provincial dresser.
+The corners have had a lot of wear and tear, and the veneer was lifting and had broken off.
+The rest of the surface was in decent shape and still had good contact.
+It just needed surface wood repairs.

 Application of Wood Filler

-I find it helpful to secure the putty by gently pushing it into the damaged area with my fingers.
-This just makes sure there are no air pockets that could cause the filler not to adhere properly.
+I found it helpful to secure the putty by gently pushing it into the damaged area with my fingers.
+This made sure there were no air pockets or gaps that could cause the wood filler not to adhere properly.

 Sanding the Wood Filler

-After the wood filler is completely dry (about 2 hours) lightly sand the area smooth.
-I used an electric Makita Orbital Sander for the quickest results.
+After the wood filler is completely dry (about 2 hours), lightly sanded the area smooth.
+I used my electric Makita Orbital Sander for quick results, but you can sand it by hand.
 It’s that simple.